How to install, renew and replace a custom (CA Signed) certificate on VCF Operations for Networks

 Issue/Introduction

-This article provides steps to install a new custom certificate in VMware Aria Operations for Networks (vRNI).
+This article provides steps to install a new custom certificate in VCF Operations for Networks (formerly known as vRealize Operations for Networks, vRNI, or VMware Aria Operations for Networks, AON).

-This procedure can be used when a certificate are going to expire and you need to replace the certificates.
+This procedure can be used when a CA certificate is nearing expiration.

 Environment